-Athletic trainer are highly-skilled and educated health professionals who help athletes and everyday people keep fit, prevent injury, and perform at their best.$$$$
+Athletic trainers are highly-skilled and educated health professionals who help athletes and everyday people keep fit, prevent injury, and perform at their best

 Athletic trainers are the first to step in when an athlete is injured.
 They continuously strive to improve and implement training exercises and regimens that help prevent injury from re-occurring.
 A personal athletic trainer will help educate you on all aspects of health and fitness.
 Inspired fitness professionals have the proper understanding and education to help you reach individualized styled goals to help you succeed in your daily life.

 Every March, National Athletic Trainers Month is observed in honor and celebration of these highly-skilled individuals who work behind the scenes to keep their clients,

 athletes, performers, soldiers, and workers strong, safe, and healthy.

 Education and Certification Required for Athletic Trainers

 Athletic training is a competitive field, but demand is increasing.
 Most athletic trainers obtain a degree in athletic training from a college that is accredited by the Commission of Accreditation of Athletic Training Education.